ethereum/web3.py/docs/examples.rst

 .. _etherscan: https://rinkeby.etherscan.io

 Advanced example: Fetching all token transfer events
 ----------------------------------------------------

-In this example, we show how to fetch all events of a certain event type from Ethereum blockchain.
+In this example, we show how to fetch all events of a certain event type from the Ethereum blockchain.
 There are three challenges when working with a large set of events:

 * How to incrementally update an existing database of fetched events